Dallinger/Dallinger/docs/source/networks.rst

 A node can be connected to another node in three ways:

-1. a single direction connection to another node ("to")
+1. "to" - a single direction connection to another node
-2. a single direction connection from another node ("from")
+2. "from" - a single direction connection from another node
-3. a bidirectional connection to another node ("both")
+3. "both" - a bidirectional connection to another node

 A node can transmit information when connected `to` another node.
 It can receive information when connected `from` another node.
 If it is connected to